10 Concerns in the Christians Walk with God – Part 10

 Here are three reasons gratitude is a vital virtue for spiritual development:

 1. God requires our thanksgiving

 Thanksgiving, as we have just noted, is a form of praise to God.
-When we thank God, we give credit to God.
+When we thank God, we give credit to Him.
 That honors and praises God.
 Praise is to be continuous.
 God's performance, unlike our performance, is always praiseworthy.
 The most important reason we express gratitude is because God requires we offer Him our thanks.
-God takes our gratitude or lack thereof extremely seriously.
+God takes our gratitude, or lack thereof, extremely serious.
 We are always required to give God what He is due including our thankfulness.
 Everyone can make the decision to give thanks and acknowledge the goodness of God

 2. Gratitude keeps our focus on God (and off ourselves)